Foreign exchange rates are one of the top factors you should consider when transferring money overseas.

 How are rates calculated?

 Exchange rates are calculated based on the currency values of the two currencies being exchanged.
-Take an example of US dollar and Australian dollar.
-If 1 USD equals 1.06598 AUD, this means that if we give up 1 US dollar, we get 1.06598 Australian dollars.
+Take an example of the U.S. dollar and the Australian dollar.
+If 1 USD equals 1.03265 AUD, this means you will receive 1.03265 Australian dollars for every 1 U.S. dollar.

-The same will apply if you want to know how many US dollars you can purchase with 1 Australian dollar.
-With an exchange of 1 USD = 1.06598 AUD, it can also be exchanged as 1 AUD = 0.9381 USD.
-This means that you can buy 0.9381 US dollars in exchange for 1 Australian dollar.
+The same will apply if you want to know how many U.S. dollars you can purchase with 1 Australian dollar.
+With an exchange of 1 AUD = 0.769 USD, you will get 0.769 US dollars in exchange for 1 Australian dollar.

-If a currency falls in value then it said to have weakened, meaning that it will be exchanged for less against another currency.
-For example, if 1 AUD was being exchanged for 0.9381 USD in October and changes to 0.92021 USD in November then the Australian dollar is said to have weakened against the US dollar.
+If a currency falls in value then it said to have weakened, meaning it will be exchanged for less against another currency.
+For example, if 1 AUD was being exchanged for 0.9381 USD in October and changes to 0.92021 USD in November, then the Australian dollar is said to have weakened against the U.S. dollar.

-Knowing the value of your currency in relation to foreign currencies will help you analyse investments priced in foreign currencies.
-For instance, for an Australian investor, knowing the AUD to USD relation is important if you were looking to buy a property in the USA.
-They’re also useful to know for other reasons:
+Knowing the value of your currency in relation to foreign currencies will help you analyze investments priced in foreign currencies.
+For instance, for an American investor, knowing the AUD to USD relation is important if he or she was looking to buy property in Australia.
+The exchange rate is also useful to know for other reasons:

-- If you’re planning on travel, knowing the exchange rate shows you your purchasing power, so that you can know in advance what you can purchase with a certain amount of money when you travel to a foreign country.
+- If you’re planning on traveling, knowing the exchange rate shows you your purchasing power so that you can know in advance what you can purchase with a certain amount of money when you travel to a foreign country.
 This will help you to budget for your trip.

-- If you regularly send money overseas for example to your family, you’ll want to know what rates are so you know how much money is actually reaching your destination.
-This is especially important if you’re paying a mortgage overseas which has minimum repayments.
+- If you regularly send money overseas — for example, to your family — you’ll want to know what the exchange rate is so you know how much money is actually reaching your destination.
+This is especially important if you’re making a payment overseas.

 Why is the exchange rate I get lower than what I see on the news?

-The rate you receive is lower because the rates you see on the evening news or on a business news website is the ‘interbank rate’.
-This is a rate used between banks when they buy and sell currency among themselves.
-The rate you receive will have a margin on it or other fees which makes it less competitive than the interbank rate.
+The rate you receive is lower because the rates you see on the evening news or on a business news website is the “interbank rate’” This is a rate used between banks when they buy and sell currency among themselves.
+The rate you receive will have a margin built into it or other fees, which makes it less competitive than the interbank rate.
 As a consumer, the rate you get will also depend on where you exchange your money.
-Providers like banks, currency exchange kiosks and PayPal are traditionally worse than currency exchange services like OFX and TorFx.
+Providers like banks, currency exchange kiosks and PayPal traditionally offer poorer exchange rates when compared to currency exchange services like OFX and TorFx.
 Ensure you compare rates thoroughly before carrying out an exchange.

 Where can I find the best exchange rates?

-When you’re planning to travel to a foreign country for whatever reason, you would definitely want to get the best exchange rates so as to make your trip less expensive.
-The following are some of the ways you can get the best exchange rates possible.
+When transferring funds internationally or exchanging currency for a trip overseas, you definitely want to get the best exchange rate so as to get the most bang for your buck.
+The following are some of the ways you can get the best exchange rate possible.

-- Avoid small currency exchange kiosks you see at airports or train stations: although such booths may be convenient, they charge very high fees.
-They take advantage of people’s needs to exchange their currencies and charge highly for their convenience.
-If you do not see an ATM at the airport, it is recommended to go to a bank or post office to carry out an exchange and carry out a comparison before making an exchange.
+- Avoid small currency exchange kiosks you see at airports or train stations: Although such booths may be convenient, they typically charge very high fees.
+They take advantage of people’s need to exchange their currencies and charge highly for their convenience.

-- Use non-bank exchange services: Services like that of OFX and TorFX offer competitive exchange rates and low margins, therefore giving you better value.
-If you’re sending money overseas these companies charge typically lower fees than regular banks and also provide 24/7 support teams.
+- Use non-bank exchange services: Providers like OFX , WorldRemit and TorFX offer competitive exchange rates and low margins, therefore giving you better value.
+If you’re sending money overseas, these companies typically charge lower fees than traditional banks and also provide 24/7 customer support.

-- Convert cash when rates are favourable: If you know you’ll be travelling overseas in the near future and have your spending money ready, monitor rates and exchange your cash when rates are favourable to you.
-Carry out your conversion at an exchange provider which charges low fees and has a competitive rate and you’ll benefit much more than on the spot conversions when you’re overseas.
+- Convert cash when rates are favorable: If you know that you need to make an international transfer or you will be traveling overseas in the near future, monitor the exchange rates and exchange your cash when rates are favorable to you.
+Carry out your conversion at an exchange provider that charges low fees and has a competitive rate, and you’ll benefit by saving money.

 - Use a travel money card: These allow you to load money onto your card and lock in an exchange rate at the time of loading.
 This means you’re protected if rates drop and won’t pay any foreign transaction fees when spending in a currency you’ve loaded onto the card.
 Compare cards to see what exchange rates you’ll be able to receive before deciding on any one card.